echiyembekeza/echiyembekeza.github.io/_posts/2019-06-26-Diagnosing-your-data.md

 ##### Does Ethnicity and Race make a difference?

 I decided to use four quarters for this project--quarters 3 and 4 of 2017 and quarters 1 and 2 of 2018.
 In the code below, I selected the columns of interest from the entire dataset.
+Below, I am showing the first 5 rows of the data, to see how the data looks and that the information is in the appropriate format.

 ```python